Go to content (click on Intro)

 Content:

-Session 1: Economic analysis techniques and methods in Economics and Business research
+Session 1: Economic analysis methods and techniques in research in Economics and Business

-Session 2: Publishing doctoral papers in Economics and Business.
+Session 2: Publishing doctoral work in economics and business.

 Credits (hours): 0.5 (5)